brunv/Complete-NodeJS/README.md

 ##### To keep in mind
 In deployment servers - like Heroku and AWS - the file system actually gets wiped every time you deploy, which means that we would lose the data - like the user images.
 So instead of storing them on the file system we're going to add a field onto the User model to store the image of binary data.

+## Environment Variables
+Environment variable are important for two main reasons.
+The first has to do with security and the second has todo with customizability.
+We set values for when the app is running on production and when it's running locally.
+Its also a good ideia to use environment variable to avoid sensitive data going in to git.

+The library used in this course is called *env-cmd* but there better ones like *dotenv*.